kslu/fastgft/readme.txt

 4. The search of involution is discussed in the supplementary.pdf The MATLAB implementations with examples are included in matlab_search_inv/

-The programs and MATLAB scripts have been tested on macOS High Sierra 10.13.3
+The programs and MATLAB scripts have been tested on macOS High Sierra 10.13 and macOS Mojave 10.14.